TriplyDB/Documentation/blog/2021-08-why-we-use-owl/index.md

  1. Both OWL and SHACL use graph-shaped RDF data.
  2. Both OWL and SHACL are open standards, which allows them to be used across tools and vendors.
  3. Both OWL and SHACL can be used to encode some aspects of meaning.
  4. OWL operates under the Open World Assumption (OWA), and SHACL under the Closed World Assumption (CWA).
-Therefore,
  5. OWL is optimized for global, open systems, and SHACL for local, closed systems.
  6. OWL is descriptive, while SHACL is prescriptive.
  7. OWL can be used for reasoning, and SHACL can be used for validation.